How to Write a Cover Letter in 2026: Complete Guide with Examples

 Researching the Company

-Before writing your cover letter, research the company's current products or services and any recent launches, recent news such as funding rounds or partnerships, the company's stated values or mission, challenges the company or industry is currently facing, and the team or department you would be joining if identifiable.
-Reference one specific, relevant detail in your cover letter — this signals genuine interest and takes only a few minutes of research to achieve.
+Before writing, research the company's current products or services and any recent launches, recent news such as funding rounds or partnerships, the company's stated values or mission, challenges the company or industry is currently facing, and the team or department you would be joining if identifiable.
+Reference one specific, relevant detail in your cover letter to signal genuine interest.

 Cover Letter Formatting

 Use the same font, font size, and style as your CV for visual consistency.
-Include a header with your name and contact details matching your CV header.
-Address the letter to a named individual where possible — research on LinkedIn or the company website to find the hiring manager's name.
+Address the letter to a named individual where possible.
 Keep the total length to between 250 and 400 words.
 End with "Yours sincerely" if addressed to a named person, or "Yours faithfully" if addressed generically.

 Cover Letter Mistakes to Avoid